GetWindowCost

 Window Replacement Cost in Kansas: 2026 Pricing Guide

-Window replacement in Kansas costs $450 to $900 per window installed in 2026, placing it in the Low-Medium cost tier nationally.
+Window replacement in Kansas costs $375 to $675 per window installed in 2026, placing it in the Moderate cost tier nationally.
 Kansas provides affordable window replacement, especially outside the Kansas City metro area.
 The state straddles the South-Central and North-Central climate zones, so northern counties need better insulation than southern ones.

 Get a personalized estimate for your Kansas home with our window replacement cost calculator — just enter your zip code for region-adjusted pricing.